Truss and G7 leaders to meet after latest Russian assault on Ukraine

 International outcry was swift in the wake of the latest Russian assault, labelled by some as a sign of President Putin’s growing desperation in the face of staunch Ukrainian resistance.

-But in a sign of how seriously Western leaders are taking the Russian bombardment, Ms Truss and her G7 counterparts will hold a virtual meeting later on Tuesday, with Ms Truss also expected to call for a full meeting of Nato leaders in the coming days.
+But in a sign of how seriously Western leaders are taking the Russian bombardment, Ms Truss and her G7 counterparts will hold a virtual meeting later on Tuesday, with the Prime Minister also expected to call for a full meeting of Nato leaders in the coming days.

-The video call will also be attended by Ukrainian President Volodymyr Zelensky, who spoke to the Prime Minister and other world leaders on Monday.
+The video call will also be attended by Ukrainian President Volodymyr Zelensky, who spoke to Ms Truss and other world leaders on Monday.

+Meanwhile, the head of Britain’s GCHQ intelligence agency is set to say that Ukraine is successfully “turning the tide” against the “exhausted” Russian forces, who are running out of ammunition.

 Ms Truss is expected to urge fellow G7 leaders to “stay the course” in the battle against Mr Putin.